isaaclyman/pooty/README.md

 - **Light**.
 It's a framework, not a buffet.
 Add on just the tools and services you need, instead of carrying around 30 kilobytes of stuff you'll never use.
 - **Surgical**.
 You know when things need to change.
 Instead of suffering through a massive dirty-check every time something happens, just tell Pooty Time when and how to act.
-- **Connected**.
-The model talks to the view, `input` elements talk to the model, the model talks to the dispatcher, and the dispatcher and the controller totally make out.
+- **Connected**. `input` elements talk to the model, the model talks to the view, and the controller totally makes out with the model and the API.
 It's a pretty good party.
 - **Attractive**.
 I like cascading functions and so do you.
 - **Simple**.
 Learning to `poot()` is easier than falling over.
 And less painful.
 - **Satisfying**.
 Enough said.